 need some kind of support, to allow your plants to grow upward, instead of along the ground.
-If you are growing plants down from a deck, you will need Vertical gardening is not new.
+If you are growing plants down from a deck, you will need Vertical gardening is not a new concept.
 It has been practiced for thousands of years.
 A garden trellis has long been popular for climbing roses and other vining types of flowers.
 Trellises date back to at least the Roman Empire.
 Your parents and grandparents practiced vertical gardening indoors.
 In the 1950s and 1960s indoor plant poles were "the rage".
-Every home had a plant pole with hanging baskets filled with plants.
-Whether they knew it they knew it or not, they were practicing vertical gardening.
+Every home had to have a plant pole with hanging baskets filled with house plants.
+Whether they knew it or not, they were practicing vertical gardening.
 Common examples abound, of supports for vertical gardens.
 Poles and fencing often comes to mind first.
 Fencing is commonly used to grow vining garden